-- The student's ACT, CLT Composite score(s), or SAT scores will be used.
-SAT scores will be a combination of the Critical Reading and Math scores (the Writing score will not be considered). - If the student takes the SAT more than once, the highest score on each section will be used, even if they are from different test dates. - If a student has received a high school diploma and has received college credits after the diploma date, only SAT, ACT, or CLT scores achieved before or at the time of high school graduation will be used when evaluating merit awards. - Test score requirements are published on the College website. - If a scholarship requires participation, such as forensics, music, or other activities, and if a student does not participate and the scholarship is forfeited, reinstatement of the scholarship is not guaranteed if the student resumes participation.
+- The student's ACT Composite score(s), CLT Composite score(s), or SAT scores will be used.
+SAT scores will be a combination of the Critical Reading and Math scores (the Writing score will not be considered). - If the student takes the SAT more than once, the highest score on each section will be used, even if they are from different test dates. - If a student has received a high school diploma and has enrolled in degree-seeking college credits after the diploma date, only SAT, ACT, or CLT scores achieved before the time of degree-seeking enrollment will be used when evaluating merit awards. - Test score requirements are published on the College website.